frabjous/knap/README.md

 Of course, feel free to choose other keys in place of <kbd>F5</kbd>-<kbd>F8</kbd>.

 Here, the important key is <kbd>F7</kbd>.
 When first pressed, it will call the processing command (e.g., `pdflatex` or `pandoc`), and then open the viewer application.
-Then once changes are finished being made, after a very short delay, it will call the processing command again, and then send the command to "refresh" or "update" the preview.
+Then once changes are finished being made, after a very short delay, it will call the processing command again, and then send the command to “refresh” or “update” the preview.

 Press it again to turn it off.
 When off, <kbd>F5</kbd> would manually process the file once and update the viewer, without this being a repeated cycle. <kbd>F6</kbd> would not only turn off auto-updating, but close the viewer, which is useful if you wish to change settings and use a different viewer, etc. If configured, <kbd>F8</kbd> would make the viewer application jump to the place in the output corresponding to the current cursor position in neovim, as with SyncTeX for LaTeX.